 We welcome all visitors to the airfield but ask that you close the gate at the entrance behind you, maintain a safe driving speed at all times, keep a good look out for aircraft (we land in all directions) and keep all dogs and young children under control.
 Airfields can be dangerous places for the unwary.
-Once through the gate follow the tarmac track through the middle of the trailer line and park in either of our two parking areas.
-We sometimes launch gliders to the southeast from an area near to the tarmac track.
-Be extra careful if passing and do not drive past the launch line if a glider is launching.
-Obey instructions from the people on the ground.
+Once through the gate turn immediately right and follow the grass track along the edge of the hill, turn left after the trees and park in either of our two parking areas.
+Please do not use the tarmac road.

-As a visitor please report to the office first before doing anything.
+As a visitor please report to the office first before you do anything.
 We need to know if you are on site.
 The car park is behind the trailer line to the south of the hangar.
-The door to the clubhouse is in the northwest corner of the car park next to the hangar.
+The door to the clubhouse is in the north west corner of the car park next to the hangar.
 The office is immediately inside the clubhouse.